timolinn/os-and-blockchain/blockchain/bitcoin_and_crypto_princeton.md

   + A search puzzle that is puzzle friendly implies that there are no strategies to solving the search puzzle.

 + Bitcoin uses _`SHA-256`_.
 SHA‐256 uses a compression function that takes 768‐bit input and produces 256‐bit outputs.
 The block size is 512 bits.
-+SHA‐256 uses the Merkle‐Damgard transform to turn a fixed‐length collision‐resistant compression function into a hash function that accepts arbitrary‐length inputs.
++ SHA‐256 uses the Merkle‐Damgard transform to turn a fixed‐length collision‐resistant compression function into a hash function that accepts arbitrary‐length inputs.
 + The _Merkle-Damgard transform_ is a generic method for converting a hash function that accept on fixed-length input to hash function that accept input of arbitrary length.
 When this happens the underlying fixed-length hash function is called _compression function_.
-If the comporession function is collision-resistant, the the overall hash function is collision-resistant as well.
+If the comporession function is collision-resistant, the overall hash function is collision-resistant as well.

-### Section 1.2 - Hash Pointers and Data Structures.
+### Section 1.2 - Hash Pointers and Data Structures

 + A hash pointer is a data structure and a pointer to where some information is stored together with a cryptographic hash of the information at some fixed point in time.
 + A regular pointer gives you a way to retrieve the information, a hash pointer gives you a way to retrieve the information as well as verify the information has not been modified.